manabie-com/manabie-com.github.io/content/posts/integration-test-code-coverage-in-go/index.md

 ## Part 2: Running Things

-Now that our services are built in test mode, we can add them to our Dockerfile, with a little wrapper script to restart them endleslessly.
+Now that our services are built in test mode, we can add them to our Dockerfile, with a little wrapper script to restart them endlessly.

 ```Dockerfile
 FROM debian